janattig/Procedural-Dungeons/ProceduralDungeons/data/pd_maps/README.md

         data modify storage procedural_dungeons:current_map extent_max set value 10
         ```
         Depending on the chosen parameters, the other ones are complemented in step 3 of the function.
+    - *Room density* determines how many of the available rooms in the grid are actually filled.
+It is provided as a percentage number and can be either set explicitly with
+        ```mcfunction
+        data modify storage procedural_dungeons:current_map room_filling_percentage set value 20
+        ```
+        ore drawn randomly by providing boundaries instead of the actual density
+        ```mcfunction
+        data modify storage procedural_dungeons:current_map room_filling_percentage_min set value 50
+        data modify storage procedural_dungeons:current_map room_filling_percentage_max set value 100
+        ```
+    - *Loop chance (Labyrinth only)* determines the probability of connecting two already-connected rooms with a shortcut.
+This number is given as a percentage and can also either be specified explicitly with
+        ```mcfunction
+        data modify storage procedural_dungeons:current_map lab_loop_percentage set value 20
+        ```
+        ore drawn randomly by providing boundaries instead of the actual density
+        ```mcfunction
+        data modify storage procedural_dungeons:current_map lab_loop_percentage_min set value 10
+        data modify storage procedural_dungeons:current_map lab_loop_percentage_max set value 40
+        ```
+    - *Portal target* specifies the destination of map portals from the map device.
+Since the origin room is always the start of the level, the actual position can be specified explicitly even though the rest of the level is generated randomly.
+In principle, the data storage element encodes a position as
+        ```mcfunction
+        data modify storage procedural_dungeons:current_map portal_target set value [0.5d, 64.0d, 0.5d]
+        ```
+        with the `x` and `z` coordinates being `0.5` for odd room sizes and `1.0` for even room sizes.
+The `y` coordinate depends on the actual floor height within the dimension

 3. **Finalize storage**